hlxuhep/Solar-Reflected-Dark-Matter-Flux/README.md

 (we didn't use DPHM for DPC because DPHM looks so similar with DPLM, my poor eyes can't distinguish)

+Important!!
+We use in-medium effect in the Sun, in both cases: light mediator AND heavy mediator.

 Results are differential fluxes: dPhi/dv versus v
 In each file:
 first column  :  v        in  km/sec